-Our curriculum has breadth, depth, and balance to nurture resilience and academic excellence, it is designed to enhance cultural capital, and enable students to understand others; resources are adapted to meet the needs of our students.
+Our curriculum has breadth, depth, and balance to nurture resilience and academic excellence, it is designed to enhance cultural capital and enable students to understand others; resources are adapted to meet the needs of our students.
 Our offer is inclusive and aspirational.
 All teachers are teachers of SEND and provide Quality First Teaching in the first instance, as detailed in the SEND code of practice 2015.
+We make it a point to discuss aspirations with all our learners.
+This is a whole-school approach, and this report will promote how we underpin this practice across our classrooms, pastoral care and support arrangements.

 The Blue Coat School establishes support based on individual level of need and aims to personalise their approach to ensure progression in all curriculum areas.

-All teachers use the curriculum to support students with SEND to access the full curriculum by reducing their barriers to learning and adapting lessons to ensure engagement for all.
+All teachers use the curriculum to support students with SEND, by reducing barriers to learning and adapting lessons to ensure engagement for all.